edequalsawesome/awesome-random-site-description/README.md

 * Initial release

 == Upgrade Notice ==

+= 1.3.1 =
+This update fixes spacing styles to properly handle WordPress CSS variables and adds a toggle for animation effects.
+If you're using custom spacing settings, they should now work correctly.
+Also updates the plugin license to GPL-3.0+.

 = 1.3.0 =
 This update simplifies the CSS class structure, making it easier to style the block with custom CSS.
 If you have any custom styles targeting the old class name, please update them to use the new simplified class name.